Automating Multiple Environments with Terraform

 branch workflow MainBranch

 is running and completes successfully.
 We now have the base of our infrastructure automation for a single AWS account.
-Next, we will set up additional environment accounts.Similar to the bootstrapping of the base infrastructure, we need to bootstrap the three new AWS account for our
+Next, we will set up additional environment accounts.dev

 , test